“For I am hard-pressed between the two, having a desire to depart and be with Christ, which is far better.”

 Paul was on the horns of a dilemma.
 He had a desire to be with Christ in eternity, the better of the two options.
-He also had a desire to continue to have an effective ministry in time.
-In this verse he gave the first side of the dilemma.
+The apostle also had a desire to continue to have an effective ministry in time.
+In this verse, he gave the first side of the dilemma.

 Paul was in a squeeze.
 He was pressured in his mind.
 His was the pressure of two (v.
 21) excellent options: to have full fellowship with the Lord Jesus and to have a productive ministry.
 He perceived death from two viewpoints: (1) a departing and (2) being with Christ.